• About Alley

 My absolute favorite piece of advice is to buy a couple of new cleaning buckets (one for each bathroom) and the same cleaning supplies for each bucket.
 This would include toilet bowl cleaner, glass cleaner, soft scrub, a cleaning brush, a sponge, rubber gloves, Clorox wipes, and paper towels.

 Place the new cleaning buckets in each of your bathrooms.
-That way, when you go to clean, you have everything you need right in the room you are in.
+That way, when you go to clean, you have everything you need right there in the room you are in.
 It’s amazing how much this convenience makes you want to clean your bathroom more!

 #3 Change the locks or put in an alarm system